Installing a Later 1991-93 Windshield

 Be aware that there are installers out there who

-installation on an earlier 240.
+installing a later windshield in an early 240.
 Some will even

 refuse to do such an install because they